Skip to main content

 Imagine a future where a wearable device detects the early signs of a stress-induced cortisol surge and automatically triggers a calming biofeedback intervention, or a system that monitors a woman’s hormonal fluctuations and provides personalized recommendations for diet, exercise, and supplementation to mitigate the symptoms of premenstrual syndrome.

-The realization of this vision will require significant advances in our understanding of the complex interplay between the and other physiological systems.
+The realization of this vision will require significant advances in our understanding of the complex interplay between the endocrine system and other physiological systems.
 It will also necessitate the development of robust and reliable wearable sensors that can directly measure hormone levels in a non-invasive manner.

 While still in the early stages of development, research into sweat-based and interstitial fluid-based biosensors is showing great promise.
 These technologies, combined with the power of artificial intelligence, have the potential to usher in a new era of proactive, personalized, and preventative endocrine care.